-Venture north one block to marvel at St. Augustine's Catholic Church—a gorgeous, two-tower cathedral now home to a black congregation that seceded from its segregated church (St. Matthews) in 1858.
-Feel free to walk inside to glimpse the striking stained-glass portrait of a black St. Augustine and St. Monica.
-A few steps north is sprawling Meridian Hill (or Malcolm X) Park, where a number of civil rights marches have originated over the years.
-If you’re lucky enough to be strolling through on a Sunday, don’t miss the lively drum circle that forms spontaneously in the afternoon.
-Cutting through the park to 16th Street, you'll spot Meridian Hill Hall, Howard University's first coed dorm.
+Venture a block southwest to 15th and V to marvel at St. Augustine's Catholic Church—a gorgeous, two-tower cathedral now home to a Black congregation that seceded from its segregated church (St. Matthews) in 1858.
+Feel free to walk inside to glimpse the striking stained-glass portrait of a Black St. Augustine and St. Monica.
+A block north on 15th Street awaits sprawling Meridian Hill (or Malcolm X) Park, where a number of civil rights marches have originated over the years.
+Just north of the park, you'll spot Meridian Hill Hall, Howard University's first coed dorm.
 Alumni of the elite African American school include Thurgood Marshall and Toni Morrison.
-Continuing north, past some beautiful working embassies, you'll find All Souls Unitarian Church.
+Continuing north, you'll find All Souls Unitarian Church at 1500 Harvard Street NW.
 Its pastor in the 1940s, Reverend A. Powell Davies, led the push to desegregate D.C. schools.
-President William Taft and Adlai Stevenson were once members, and the church bell was cast by the son of Paul Revere.

 There are no results